On the road with expenditure object codes

 The Expenditure Research and Assistance (ERA) section in the Comptroller’s Claims Division oversees assignment of new codes and works with the Fund Accounting Division to ensure that each COBJ hits all the right places, including GL debits and credits.

 “There is a huge background of decision making that occurs when a COBJ is selected,” says Linda Stubblefield, who could be described as the expert COBJ mechanic in the ERA shop.
 “Each code has a different impact on the accounting system.
-For example, COBJs roll up into categories on the D10 screen in USAS for use in the Texas Annual Cash Report or the LBB's ABEST system.”
+For example, COBJs roll up into categories on the D10 screen in USAS for use in the State of Texas Annual Cash Report or the LBB's ABEST system.”

 A travel journal

-The Texas Annual Cash Report and the Legislative Budget Board’s (LBB’s) Automated Budget and Evaluation System for Texas (ABEST) are just two of the multiple COBJ destinations (see chart).
+The State of Texas Annual Cash Report and the Legislative Budget Board’s (LBB’s) Automated Budget and Evaluation System for Texas (ABEST) are just two of the multiple COBJ destinations (see chart).
 Every dollar the state spends through the Treasury goes through a COBJ.

 The codes are used to: